A Long Legal Battle Over Hitler's Birth Home In Austria Ends

 Kotanko said he has known Pommer since childhood.
 "Whenever I tried to talk to her, she avoided and refused to get into any dispute with me about the house," he said.

-Kotanko wasn't sure why she held onto the property for so long.
-But he said Pommer once told him that " 'Whatever you have inherited, you must not sell.'
+Kotanko wasn't sure why she held on to the property for so long.
+But he said Pommer once told him, " 'Whatever you have inherited, you must not sell.'
 It was her heritage for her and her family."

 The Austrian government has said it plans to renovate the building.

 Interior Ministry spokesperson Gerald Hesztera told NPR that the next steps involve "an open competition for architects to see what they propose for the so-called Hitler house."
-He said officials are deciding whether the competition will be Europe-wide or just open to Austrians.
+He said officials are deciding whether the competition will be Europe-wide or open just to Austrians.
 The function of the building, he said, will be one part of the competition.

 "It was a goal to get the property for the Austrian government so that we can do whatever we want with it," Hesztera said.